Training for The Allianz Surrey Classic Bike Ride 2018

-Firstly congratulations on being part of the Allianz Surrey Classic Bike Ride 2017 and we look forward to meeting you on Sunday, June 18, 2017, at Horsley Park.
+Firstly congratulations on being part of the Allianz Surrey Classic Bike Ride 2017 and we look forward to meeting you on Sunday, 8th July at the De Vere Horsley Estate.

 Whichever distance you’re doing, it’s very important that you are thoroughly prepared for it and ready to take on this amazing challenge.
 If in doubt, we recommend that you get a check-up from your doctor before performing any physical activity of this intensity.

-The fitter you are the more enjoyable this experience will be
+The fitter you are the more enjoyable the experience will be!

 Whatever bike you have we look forward to meeting you on the start line and cheering you over the finish line at Horsley Park.